A Two-step Calibration Method for Unfocused Light Field Camera Based on Projection Model Analysis: Experimental Results

-Six datasets are used to evaluate the performance of the proposed calibration method.
-Among these six datasets, three of them are from ~\cite{dansereau2013decoding}, which are captured by one Lytro camera with different focal settings and are denoted as D-A, D-B and D-E in this paper.
-The checkerboard sizes are $19\times 19$ grid of 3.61 mm cells, $19\times 19$ grid of 3.61 mm cells and $8\times 6$ grid of $35.1\times 35.0$ mm cells respectively.
-The fourth dataset is taken from ~\cite{bok2016geometric}, which is captured by Lytro illum camera, and it is denoted as G-A in this paper.
-The checkerboard size is $9\times 6$ grid of 26.25mm cells.
-The remaining two datasets are captured by ourselves using Lytro illum camera.
-The checkerboard size is $8\times 12$ grid of 29.92 mm cells and $8\times 12$ grid of 22.25 mm cells respectively.
-These two datasets are denoted as P-A, P-B in this paper.
-Noted that only 5, 9 and 14 images respectively in D-A, D-B and D-E could be used in which the checkboard is out of focus and line features are visible ~\cite{bok2016geometric}.
+To verify the performance of the proposed method, multiple benchmarks are conducted on six datasets.
+Three of them are from~\cite{dansereau2013decoding}, which are captured by one Lytro camera with different focal settings and are denoted as D-A, D-B and D-E in this paper.
+The checkerboard size in these three datasets are $19\times19$ grid of 3.61 mm cells, $19\times19$ grid of 3.61 mm cells and $8\times6$ grid of 35 mm cells respectively.
+The fourth dataset is taken from~\cite{bok2016geometric} which is captured by a Lytro illum camera and is denoted as G-A in this paper.
+The checkerboard size used for G-A is $9\times6$ grid of 26.25mm cells.
+The remaining two datasets are captured by ourselves using a Lytro illum camera and are denoted as P-A and P-B. The checkerboard sizes are $8\times12$ grid of 29.92 mm cells and $8\times12$ grid of 22.25 mm cells respectively.

-We compare the proposed method with other well-known algorithms in three aspects：first, to evaluate the performance of the corner detection algorithm described in Section 5, we compare the detection result of the proposed method with the state of the art Harris detection method ~\cite{harris1988combined}, and the projected corner locations detection method in ~\cite{bok2016geometric}.
-Second, to evaluate the 2D lateral re-projection errors of the intrinsic and extrinsic parameters, we compare the proposed method to two state-of-the-arts, namely the method of Dansereau et al. ~\cite{dansereau2013decoding} and the method of Bok et al. ~\cite{bok2016geometric}, using metrics point-to-ray error (P2RE) and point-to-point error (P2PE).
-Third, to evaluate the accuracy of the depth value calculated by intrinsic parameters, we compare the relative depth error (RDE) of the propose method with the method of Dansereau et al. ~\cite{dansereau2013decoding} and the method of Bok et al. ~\cite{bok2016geometric}.